voicesauce/opensauce-python/HACKING.md

 To contribute code, edit, etc:

 1. [Install Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) (if
-   you haven't already)
+   you haven't already).

+2. Install [Git LFS](https://git-lfs.github.com/) for managing large files.

-2. Make a GitHub account
+3. Make a GitHub account.

-3. Clone the repo:
+4. Clone the repo:

         $ git clone https://github.com/voicesauce/opensauce-python.git
         $ cd opensauce-python

-4. To run unit tests, run the Python standard testing library `unittest` as a module on the command line.
+5. To run unit tests, run the Python standard testing library `unittest` as a module on the command line.

    To run all the tests: